Romsey: 18th to 20th centuries

 The town's woollen industry struggled through the 18th century, with competition from the North effectively halving the wages of woollen workers in the southern and eastern parts of the country by the 1770s.
 As the townspeople looked for more stable work in burgeoning industries like brewing, papermaking and sackmaking, Romsey continued to grow as a modern market town.
 In 1794 a canal was dug from Redbridge to Andover, passing through Romsey and thus improving its access to nearby trade centres.
 The town's population was 4,274 in the first census of 1801.

 Lord Palmerston, the 19th-century British prime minister, lived at Broadlands in his autumn years.
 In the 1850s he delivered a number of political and religious lectures about the town, including one to the Labourers' Encouragement Society in 1859.
 Though he had hoped to be buried at Romsey Abbey, he was in 1865 given a state funeral and subsequently buried at Westminster Abbey.
 His statue, sculpted by Matthew Noble, has stood in Market Place since 1868.

 Despite the arrival of the railway in 1847, the town's expansion slowed in the mid-19th century.
 Whilst its population had grown to 5,654 in 1851, it stagnated in subsequent decades and—by the time of the 1901 census—the population was just 5,597.
 The town also enjoyed a significant trade in corn: the Corn Exchange, which is a Grade II* listed building, was completed in 1864.

 In the 19th and 20th centuries, Romsey became known for making Berthon Boats, a type of collapsible lifeboat invented by Edward Lyon Berthon in 1851.
 In 1873, having been the vicar of Romsey Abbey since 1860, Berthon erected a shed outside the nearby vicarage to meet the increasing demand for collapsible boats in the 1870s.
 In 1877 he appointed his son as manager and moved the enterprise to Lortemore Place.
 The boatyard continued to make boats until 1917, when it became Berthon Boat Co. and relocated to Lymington.
 The abbey installed a window commemorating Berthon in 1902.

 With Romsey's expansion as a brewing town in the mid-19th century, it became known for its extraordinary number of pubs and, more generally, its fashionable drinking culture.
-By 1911 it boasted more than 80 public houses, twice the national average and effectively one pub for every 151.5 residents.
+By 1911 it had more than 80 public houses, twice the national average and effectively one pub for every 151.5 residents.
 Based on the old Hampshire saying so drunk he must have been to Romsey, a book of the same name was published in 1974 as a comprehensive guide to the town's drinking establishments.